The 2019 AHS Research Grants Program Award will be $500!

-Please begin by reading the Rules and Guidelines document approved by the Executive Board on 4/5/2013.
+Please begin by reading the Rules and Guidelines document.

 Alaska Herpetological Society

-Grant Purpose: The purpose of this grant is to support the development of K-12 projects and curricula related to Alaska's herpetofauna.
+Grant Purpose: The purpose of this grant is to stimulate and support herpetological research, outreach and education in the state of Alaska.

-Applicant Solicitation: Our grant program will be publicized in our biannual newsletter, on our email list, and on our facebook page.
+Applicant Solicitation: Our grant program will be publicized in our newsletter, to our email list, and on our Facebook page.

 To be eligible for our proposed grant program, applicants must: